 Being an early adopter of the concept in India where everything seems valued by the worth of quantity against each penny spent, Xoxoday carved its position well in the corporate world, thereby developing the market for selling Experiences and Activities.
 Cometh the end of 2016 and this specific category (Experiences) can be found on most of the travel, concierge and event booking platforms.

 When the market was gearing up, Xoxoday opened the idea of self-consumption with the launch of a new platform, Frogo (now Xoxoday) for regular consumption.
-Since then, it has peaked in consumer space and experience is becoming a fast trending product for both the corporates as well as the regular consumers.
-Trends suggest that 2017 is going to be the year of “Experiences & Activities” and most of the companies operating in spaces like travel, food tech, flight bookings, banking rewards etc. will channel the fulfillment either in-house or through third-party APIs.
+Since then, it has peaked in consumer space and experience is becoming a fast trending product for both the corporates as well as regular consumers.
+Trends suggest that 2017 is going to be the year of “Experiences & Activities” and most of the companies operating in spaces like travel, food tech, flight bookings, banking rewards, etc. will channel the fulfillment either in-house or through third-party APIs.

 Here at Xoxoday, we believe in bringing disruption to the market.
 The idea of getting into hyper-local Experience & Activity marketplace meant the tech specs had to be supported with all the right tools.
 Right from hiring super-engineers to performing supertasks, Xoxoday had already been doing a lot.

 The team had brought a lot of changes in server and application architecture to meet the demands of the market and also to plan for the next billion users.
-High availability, Fault tolerance, Scalable and multiple availability zones architecture had helped in providing an uptime of 99.5% to the clients and the consumers.
-To achieve a continuous and a quicker deployment, lighter Microservices for middleware and dockers for distributed deployment were used.
+High availability, Fault tolerance, Scalable, and multiple availability zones architecture had helped in providing an uptime of 99.5% to the clients and the consumers.
+To achieve continuous and quicker deployment, lighter Microservices for middleware and dockers for distributed deployment were used.

-The team used recommendation engine, context based filtration and artificial intelligence (AI) to match experiences to user taste/preferences, current location, user past footprint to provide them a personalized experience while they browsed through the applications.
+The team used recommendation engine, context-based filtration, and artificial intelligence (AI) to match experiences to user taste/preferences, current location, user past footprint to provide them a personalized experience while they browsed through the applications.

 To achieve these business goals, the architecture began to change under considerations such as: